Ellie-Lucky-Go-Mochi/mc-exercise/FUBAR.md

 ted and alice are a better team than the other team! we are number 1!
 Bob and Carol second attempt!!!!!!! :)

-Why did the chicken cross the road this time?
-Why is it crossing the road all the time? and why isnt the farmer not keeping the chicken in the coop. he should consider cattle instead?
+Why did the chicken cross the road this time? **BECAUSE HE FELT LIKE IT** Why is it crossing the road all the time? and why isnt the farmer not keeping the chicken in the coop. he should consider cattle instead?

 ## HELLO THIS IS OUR BRANCH ##